-(Our contribution) Theoretical significance of EV2 in German-Italian bilinguals: (i) a formal analysis of their EV2 stage, (ii) a developmental motivation for this stage.
+Our contribution Theoretical significance of EV2 in German-Italian bilinguals: (i) a formal analysis of their EV2 stage, (ii) a developmental motivation for this stage.

-^{}Special thank you to Natascha Müller for giving us access to her bilingual corpus.
-Thank you also to the audiences at SyntaxLab (Cambridge) and GLOW47 (Frankfurt & Göttingen) for feedback.
+^{}This paper reflects joint work with Theresa Biberauer (presented at GLOW 47); very sincere thanks to her for her enthusiastic support and supervision.
+Special thank you to Natascha Müller for giving us access to her bilingual corpus.
+Thank you also to the audiences at SyntaxLab (Cambridge), GLOW 47 (Frankfurt & Göttingen) and BieLeiCoS 2025 (Universität Bielefeld) for feedback.
 This work is generously supported by an Open-Oxford-Cambridge AHRC DTP - St John's Studentship (UKRI and St John's College).

-In a nutshell
+- In a nutshell -